 What happens when a legendary philosopher gets his hands on a godly weapon?
 Rhetorically speaking of course.
-John Stuart Mill is probably one of the most influential thinkers on liberalism, liberty and individual freedom.
+John Stuart Mill is one of the most influential thinkers on liberalism, liberty and individual freedom.
 In Greek mythology, the trident is the weapon of choice of Poseidon, the god of the sea.
-Mill’s Trident goes back to a three-part observation the English philosopher made on the importance of free inquiry.
-Coined by free speech advocate Greg Lukianoff, is it the most powerful of all arguments on freedom of speech or a self-defeating dilemma in disguise?
+Mill’s (Invincible) Trident goes back to an observation the English philosopher made on the importance of free inquiry.
+Let’s explore its origins and examine the bold claim of invincibility.
+Is it the most powerful of all arguments on freedom of speech or a self-defeating dilemma in disguise?

 What Is Mill’s Trident?